FrenzelGmbH/cm-categories/README.md

 Design
 ======

-The Categories module is use to store address/location informations, that can be linked to any other "module".
+The Categories module is use to store categories, that can be linked to any other "module".
 So in general all modules are referenced by:

 * mod_table (which should hold the table name VARCHAR(100))